 And I’m making these changes during the month of October so let’s just call October the month of The Great Skin Care Experiment.
 I’ve done A LOT of thinking about most of this, and some of it has to do with my own personal medical history and my skin care history, so this post may seem like a willy nilly oversimplification but I assure you it is the culmination of a lot of research.
 Also, please don’t think I’m telling YOU to do this.
 It’s a bit nutty and I’m okay with that, and don’t think my methods are for everyone.
 But since this will be on my plate for October I thought I’d let you know.

 Today, specifically, I thought I’d outline the main changes that I’m easing into right now, but will be going full force with starting in October.
 Where I can, I’m providing links to what inspired them, but I imagine I will be talking more about them in the future.
 If there is anything you would like me to address in more detail, feel free to let me know.
-There are 11 changes, and most are internal things I’ll be addressing (diet/supplement/lifestyle changes) but also I would thank my dermatologist for the pigmentation removal procedure to help improve in the appearance of my skin.
+There are 11 changes, and most are internal things I’ll be addressing (diet/supplement/lifestyle changes) but also I would thank my dermatologist and medical spa for the pigmentation removal procedure to help improve in the appearance of my skin.
 This is one of the external things going on (physical changes I’ll be making with respect to skin.)
 Here’s the rundown, and after 30 days we will see if monitoring these 11 factors make a difference.

 A QUICK NOTE ABOUT DIET: Since I do think it is the foundation of this experiment, I think it is worth noting I plan to keep to 90% Whole 30 Eating, which I have found mostly easy to maintain.
 That 10% will include some Paleo-ified staples like banana muffins on occasion and my beloved red wine if I feel like it.
 But still no gluten, no dairy, and just generally eating for nutrient density.
 I’m keeping the diet clean with intentions on adding in some of the strategies below.